-1 This option is also available for investment fund issuers distributing securities in reliance on section 73.3 of the Securities Act (Ontario) [Accredited investor].
+&lt;sup>1 This option is also available for investment fund issuers distributing securities in reliance on section 73.3 of the Securities Act (Ontario) [Accredited investor].

-- reviewing the issuer's public continuous disclosure record, where available, - reviewing information provided by the issuer's or the underwriter's legal counsel, and - making inquiries of the issuer.
+- reviewing the offering document prepared in connection with the distribution of securities, - reviewing the issuer's public continuous disclosure record, where available, - reviewing information provided by the issuer's or the underwriter's legal counsel, and - making inquiries of the issuer.